whoward/docs/markdown/reference/test-configuration.md

 Notice that links to jobs in this format will only work if you are logged in with the account that ran the job or if that account is a sub-account of yours.
 For generating public links, read the section below, [ no-login links to jobs](#no-login-links-to-jobs).

-**Note**: Selenium 1's Java client does not give public access to the session ID attribute of the DefaultSelenium object.
+**Note**: Selenium RC's Java client does not give public access to the session ID attribute of the DefaultSelenium object.
 However, we store a `selenium.sessionId` JavaScript variable that you can access using [getEval](http://bit.ly/cI51Dv).

 ### No-login links to jobs